BraisGP99/graphStatsOjs/README.md

 #### To be considered

-The plugin applies custom css rules that can be overwritten in the "templates/displayChart.tpl" file
+-   The plugin applies custom css rules that can be overwritten in the "templates/displayChart.tpl" file
+-   The yearly rate by default is -5 years, which can be changed in the php file (line 96) strtotime function to declare how much traceback is required.
+(For example strtotime("-10 Years") would trace it back to 2015 and so on)